Same-sex marriage in Switzerland: Parliamentary deliberations

 On 14 February 2019, the committee approved the bill to allow same-sex marriage by 19 to 4 with one abstention.
 It was sent out for public consultation.
-The bill would end registered partnerships, and couples would be able to convert their partnership into marriage.
+The bill would end registered partnerships, and couples would be able to convert their partnerships into marriages.
 The consultation started on 14 March and lasted until 21 June 2019.
 It showed wide support for the legalisation of same-sex marriage among all main political parties, with the exception of the Swiss People's Party, and among 22 of the 26 cantonal governments.
 In January 2020, the Federal Council expressed its support for the same-sex marriage bill.
 On 11 June 2020, the National Council approved the bill with amendments allowing access to fertility treatments for lesbian couples in a 132–52 vote.
 The bill was supported by the Social Democrats, the Liberals, the Greens, the Green Liberals and the Conservative Democrats, while the Swiss People's Party was mostly opposed.
 The Christian Democrats announced they would support the bill if access to fertility treatments for lesbian couples was excluded.
 The bill passed the Council of States on 1 December 2020 with some minor amendments concerning fertility treatments, by a vote of 22–15 with 7 abstentions.
 It narrowly defeated, 22 to 20, a motion that would have required a constitutional amendment (which would have delayed the bill by years and mandated a referendum requiring a double majority of the people and the cantons).
 On 9 December, the National Council approved the changes made by the Council of States by 133 votes to 57 with 1 abstention.
-The final vote in both chambers took place on 18 December 2020.
+The final vote in both chambers took place on 18 December.
 The Council of States approved the bill by 24 votes to 11 with 7 abstentions, and the National Council approved it by 136 votes to 48 with 9 abstentions.